 - Work completed on a particular day, week, or month

 - Accountability of each team member against the task allotted to them

-- Overburdening or under-utilization of resource on the projects
+- Overburdening or under-utilization of resources on the projects

 - People management to be rendered to a particular resource

-One of the most important project management report is the Project Status Report.
-The fact that this makes it the all-encompassing report is what makes it an important one.
+One of the most important projects management reports is the Project Status Report.
+The fact that this makes it an all-encompassing report is what makes it an important one.
 The entire project’s status should reflect in this single report.
 You can have it either in a chart and graphics format or you can have the data and information put in front of you in the form of spreadsheets.

 The master project status report will be indicative of the following statuses pertaining to the project:

 - Delayed deadline